-Commercial Mortgage-Backed Securities, or CMBS loans, is a type of commercial real estate loan that is packaged with other commercial real estate loans into a pool that is then securitized and then sold to investors.
+Commercial Mortgage-Backed Securities (CMBS) are a type of security backed by one or many commercial real estate loans.
+The loan is packaged with other commercial real estate loans into a pool that is then securitized and then sold to investors.
 CMBS loans are also referred to as conduit loans.